 Why Kiva Systems May Not Be a Fit For Every Distribution Center

-With all of the benefits discussed in the previous section, one might ask the question why Kiva Systems may not be the silver bullet for distribution centers all over the world?
+With all of the benefits discussed in the previous section, one might ask the question why Kiva Systems (or similar solutions) may not be the silver bullet for distribution centers all over the world?
 The answer is quite simply that there is no single material handling solution, with or without automation technology, that is universally applicable to all operating environments.
 In our opinion, Kiva Systems has a strong fit for certain types of distribution operations, but it is not a one-size fits all type of solution.
 To understand this point, we illustrate some examples below.

 - Distribution centers that process large orders (in terms of cube) will be less likely to pursue Kiva as a material handling solution.